Predicting Exporters with Machine Learning

-Against the previous background, our simple intuition is to adopt machine learning techniques to predict exporters and non-exporters based on the assumption that firms' accounts convey non-trivial information on firm-level trade capacity.
-In other words, we propose to train an algorithm on in-sample financial statements to predict out-of-sample firms' ability to start exporting.
-We perform a predictive exercise on a sample of French manufacturing firms that may have exported or not in 2010-2018.
-Thus, we randomly partition the dataset in an 80-20 proportion in training vs. testing sets.
-First, we train different models on training sets armed with a battery of $52$ predictors derived from financial statements, and then we predict export status on testing sets.
-Eventually, we find that we can correctly separate firms with different export status with an accuracy of about $90\%$.
-The latter is a figure that we obtain from a horse race among different algorithms, after which we find that the winner is a Bayesian Additive Regression Tree with Missingness not at Random (BART-MIA) \citep{kapelner2015prediction}.
-The BART is a regression tree with a Bayesian component for regularization through a prior specification that allows flexibility in fitting a variety of regression models while avoiding strong parametric assumptions \citep{HillLineroMurray}.
-In particular, the BART-MIA variant exploits additional predictive power from non-random missing values on predictors.
+Crucially, we find that our procedure correctly separates exporters from non-exporters with an accuracy of up to $90\%$.
+The latter is a figure we obtain from a horse race among different algorithms.
+We find that a Bayesian Additive Regression Tree with Missingness not at Random (BART-MIA) \citep{kapelner2015prediction} is the procedure that provides the most robust predictions.
+The BART-MIA is a regression tree with a Bayesian component for regularization through a prior specification that allows flexibility in fitting various regression models while avoiding strong parametric assumptions \citep{HillLineroMurray}.
+What makes BART-MIA especially useful for our case is the possibility of exploiting additional predictive power from non-random missing values on predictors.